rschwa6308/Physics-2.0/README.md

 - Live body telemetry
    - Adjust mass and density
    - Visualize velocity and acceleration vectors on a logistic plot
+- Save simulations to files
+- Open simulations from files

 ## Controls